strah19/SchoolProjects/README.md

-# SchoolPython-2021
+# SchoolPython

-All Python related projects done for highschool 2021!
+All Python related projects done for highschool!